 6. Minimize Downloads

-Mobile users often download apps without considering the IT security implications.
-Advise your staff about the dangers of downloading potentially rogue applications.
+Mobile users often visit the app store and download apps without considering the IT security implications.
+Advise your staff about mobile device management and the dangers of downloading potentially rogue applications.

 7. Always Check App Permissions

 What data can apps access when downloaded?
-It’s tempting to accept all app permissions, but that makes the device and your network vulnerable to attacks.
+It’s tempting to accept all app permissions, but that makes the device and your network vulnerable to attacks and security risks.
 Carefully consider all app permissions and avoid apps that could pose a threat.

 8. Safeguard IMEI or MEID Numbers